 Maybe you’re OK with strangers peeking into your living room, but there are other rooms in your house you certainly wouldn’t be OK with.

 Any competent security professional will tell you there is no perfect security, only acceptable risk.
-But an LG WebOS-based smart TV is the first smart TV I would consider buying and connecting up to my network.
-As long as I can find one without a camera and microphone.
+Along those lines, an LG WebOS-based smart TV is the first smart TV I would consider buying and connecting up to my home network.
+As long as I could find one without a camera and microphone.

 What is WebOS: In conclusion